When you hear “warehouse automation,” what do you think?

 10. Automation isn’t: The answer.

-Instead, automation asks a question: Where do you want automation to take you?
+Instead, automation asks: Where do you want it to take you?

 “If you buy a system and try to reverse engineer it to do what you do now, because it’s comfortable and what you know, you’ll never know everything it can achieve,” says Bob.